PlaydateSquad/pd-achievements/docs/crossgame.md

-# Reading Other Games' Achievements
+# Reading Achievements From Other Games

 ## The `crossgame.lua` Module

 This module enables games to inspect the achievements that _other_ games have written to `/Shared` on the same Playdate.
 This makes it possible to create cross-game experiences and achievements.
 For example, you might unlock a custom character skin in your game if the player has played another game to which that character belongs.

+> NOTE: This is a reference implementation provided for convenience.
+You may use it as-is, or read achievement data matching the [schema](../achievements.schema.json) directly from `/Shared/Achievements/`.

 ## Sample Usage